ValveSoftware/Proton/README.md

 This Makefile uses a virtual machine to create a consistent build environment.
-The VM is managed with [Vagrant](https://www.vagrantup.com/), which you will need to install before invoking these commands.
+The VM is managed with [Vagrant](https://www.vagrantup.com/), which you will need to install and configure before invoking these commands.
 Proton's build system is most well tested with Vagrant's VirtualBox and libvirt/qemu backends.
 It also requires the vagrant-sshfs plugin.
 You may run into problems with the shared folder (`vagrant_share`) and/or CPU and memory usage with other backends.

 If your build VM gets cluttered, or falls out of date, you can use `vagrant destroy` to wipe the VM clean, then invoke one of the below commands to start